-The food safety inspection programme has received attention from the Food Standards Agency, as previously reported and the subsequent additional backlog in the routine food safety inspection programme 2020/21 is being reviewed.
-Food, Safety and Licensing operating staffing continue to be challenged by vacancies and maternity absences.
+The food safety inspection programme has received attention from the FSA, as previously reported and the subsequent additional backlog in the routine food safety inspection programme 2020/21 is being reviewed.
+Food, Safety and Licensing staffing continues to be challenged by vacancies and maternity absences.
 A successful internal appointment has provided a net gain of 0.2FTE towards filling these vacancies.
 Filling vacant posts is now critical to performance and resilience within the team, additional capacity is likely to be required going forwards.
-And we now have plans in place to address this.
+The table below referring across Norfolk to the % of food businesses with a Food Hygiene rating of 4 or 5 provides some inter-authority comparable data.
+Please note that differences may reflect local geographic and economic circumstances rather than comparative regulatory performance.

-The graph to the right provides an overview of the performance for Norfolk as a whole.
-This shows that the area of Broadland is currently performing well compared to other authorities.
+The graph below shows the previous year performance for the Council.
+This shows that the % is slightly lower in Q2 compared to full previous years.
+The second graph provides an overview of the performance for Norfolk as a whole.
+This shows that the Council is currently performing well compared to other authorities.